ibm-cloud-docs/codeengine/configmap-secret.md

             ```
             {: pre}

     * Create a secret by using the `--from-env-file` option to point to a file that contains one or more lines that match the format `KEY=VALUE`.
 Each line from the specified file is added as a key-value pair.
-For this example, let's use a file that is named `secrets_multi.txt` which contains the key-value pairs: `sec1=mysec1`, `sec2=mysec2`, and `sec3=mysec3`.
+For this example, let's use a file that is named `secrets_multi.txt`, which contains the key-value pairs: `sec1=mysec1`, `sec2=mysec2`, and `sec3=mysec3`.

         ```sh
         ibmcloud ce secret create --name mysecretmulti --from-env-file secrets_multi.txt